smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 1. Make sure to use the default `SDLLifecycleConfiguration`.
 2. Make sure the [protocol](https://smartdevicelink.com/en/guides/iOS/getting-started/sdk-configuration/) strings have been added to the app.
 3. Make sure you have enabled background [capabilities](https://smartdevicelink.com/en/guides/iOS/getting-started/sdk-configuration/) for your app.
-4. If the head unit (emulators do not support IAP) does not support bluetooth, an iAP connection requires a USB cord.
+4. If the head unit (emulators do not support IAP) does not support Bluetooth, an iAP connection requires a USB cord.

 #### iAP Bluetooth Production Transport
 1. Bluetooth transport support is automatic when you support the iAP production transport.
 It cannot be turned on or off separately.